+Figure 13: Subsurface Hydro Feature schema

 The Subsurface Water model

-The Subsurface Water model introduces a simple model of water accumulated in rock or soil below the land surface, either specialized by pressure head or the property to move due to gravity and capillary action This allows to handle concepts of subsurface waters separately from those of the confining aquifer.
+The Subsurface Water model introduces a simple model of water accumulated in rock or soil below the land surface, either specialized by pressure head or the property to move due to gravity and capillary action.
+This allows to handle concepts of subsurface waters separately from those of the confining aquifer.
 An application focused on a special type of subsurface water may use the concepts when describing the relationship of groundwater or water in soil to a basin in terms of the ultimate target of observation.
-Depending on the particular application, special type may be defined and described by suitable properties.
+Depending on the particular application, special types may be defined and described by suitable properties.

+The HY_Groundwater class specializes HY_Water_LiquidPhase with respect to the existence of water occupying the saturated zone.
+It inherits the accumulatingWaterBody association, which allows to relate subsurface water to the hydrographic network of water bodies.

+The HY_VadoseWater class specializes HY_Water_LiquidPhase with respect to the existence of water occupying the unsaturated zone.
+It inherits the accumulatingWaterBody association, which allows to relate subsurface water to the hydrographic network of water bodies.
+HY_SoilWater, HY_SoilMoisture and HY_GravitationalWater specialize vadose water.

 The Subsurface Water Confines model

+The Subsurface Water confines model introduces concepts of the hydrogeologic units, particularly an aquifer, containing subsurface water, incl. the well used to extract, inject or infiltrate water from/into these.
+Depending on the particular application, special types of containing units may be defined and described by suitable properties.

-The HY_HydroGeologicUnit class HY_HydroGeologicUnit carries one association: containingUnit.
+The HY_HydroGeologicUnit class provides a simple means for taking into account the hydrologically significant characteristics of formations of rock or soil, allowing further contextual specializations of hydro-geologic features.
+HY_HydroGeologicUnit carries one association: containingUnit.

-The HY_Aquifer class defines the existence of the containing unit wherein groundwater may be accumulated, understood as groundwater reservoir. segmentation of aquifer is not in the scope of the HY_Features conceptual model HY_Aquifer carries one association: well.
+The HY_Aquifer class defines the existence of the containing unit wherein groundwater may be accumulated, understood as groundwater reservoir.
+The segmentation of aquifer is not in the scope of the HY_Features conceptual model.
+HY_Aquifer carries one association: well.

-The HY_Well class provides the concept of a well that may be used for discharge recharge of water.
+The HY_Well class provides the concept of a well that may be used for discharge as well as recharge of water.
 The geometric representation of the well may vary with an application and needs to be defined with implementation.
-HY_Well carries one association: wellLocation which allows to locate the well in the network of basins.
+HY_Well carries one association: wellLocation, which allows to locate the well in the network of basins.

 The HY_Features common hydrologic feature model (normative)